PNNL-Comp-Mass-Spec/Formultitude/Readme.md

 * Drag & drop the CIA database (file `ciadb_WHOI_2016_11_21.bin`) to the database box (labeled "Drop DB files")
 * Database load time will take 30 to 60 seconds

-2) Select tab "IPA formula finding"
+2) Optional (since IPA formula finding is an independent function): Select tab "IPA formula finding"
-* Drag & drop IPA database (`ipadb_LQ_v5_80384_12_4.txt`) to database box (labeled "Drop DB file")
+* Drag & drop IPA database (`ipadb_LQ_v5_80384_12_4.txt`) to the database box (labeled "Drop DB file")

 3) Use "Load parameters" at the bottom to load `test_parameters.xml`

-4) To use internal calibration, select regression model (auto, linear, or quadratic) then drag/drop the calibration peaks file (`Neg_ESI_CalibrationPeaks.ref`) to the calibration box (labeled "Drop calibration file").
-If used, both search functions use calibrated peaks.
+4) To use internal calibration, select the regression model (none, linear, or quadratic) then drag/drop the calibration peaks file (`neg_ESI_NOM_calibration_peaks.ref`) to the calibration box (labeled "Drop calibration file")
+* If used, both search functions will use calibrated peaks

-5) Check one or both of CIA and IPA check boxes for desired search.
+5) Enable either or both of the CIA and IPA check boxes for the desired search
-* The "Drop Spectra Files" area will turn green.
+* The "Drop Spectra Files" area will turn green

-6) Drag/drop file test_peaks.txt to the "Drop Spectra Files" area at the upper right of the window.
+6) Drag/drop files `data_fticr_neg_esi_1.txt` and `data_fticr_neg_esi_2.txt` to the "Drop Spectra Files" area at the upper right of the window
-* The area will turn red while it is processing, then green when the search is complete.
+* The area will turn red while it is processing, then green when the search is complete

-CIA search will produce a Report file with details of internal calibration in a time-stamped log file (example name, `Report20170530151031.log`).
+CIA search will produce a Report file with details of internal calibration in a time-stamped log file
+* Example name, `Report20230317111902.log`

-IPA search will produce two files per spectrum: `s_input_file_name` and `p_input_file_name` For example: `s_ipdbtest_peaks.csv` and `p_ipdbtest_peaks.csv`
+IPA search will produce two files per spectrum: `s_input_file_name` and `p_input_file_name`
+* For example: `s_ipdbdata_fticr_neg_esi_1.csv` and `p_ipdbdata_fticr_neg_esi_1.csv`

 ## Contact Info

-E-mail any questions, comments, or bug reports to proteomics@pnnl.gov
+E-mail any questions or comments to proteomics@pnnl.gov

 ## Acknowledgments

-Formularity was developed by Andrey Liyu and Nikola Tolic at Pacific Northwest National Laboratory (PNNL).
+Formularity was developed by Andrey Liyu and Nikola Tolić at Pacific Northwest National Laboratory (PNNL)

-The CIA algorithm was developed by Elizabeth Kujawinski and Krista Longnecker at the Woods Hole Oceanographic Institution (WHOI).
+The CIA algorithm was developed by Elizabeth Kujawinski and Krista Longnecker at the Woods Hole Oceanographic Institution (WHOI)

-All publications that utilize this software should provide appropriate acknowledgment to PNNL and Formularity's GitHub website.
+All publications that utilize this software should provide appropriate acknowledgment to PNNL and Formularity's GitHub website

 ## Disclaimer